At a glance

 What the Data Centre and AI Infrastructure Act would offer

-The strategy frames the deal plainly: bring new power, and the path to building gets faster.
-The anchor condition is “new energy for new demand”, under which developers match demand growth with new, firmed renewable supply, so each new load is served by generation and firming the developer brings or contracts rather than by existing supply.
+The strategy's guiding principle is "new energy for new demand", under which developers match demand growth with new, firmed renewable supply, so each new load is served by generation and firming the developer brings or contracts rather than by existing supply.
+The strategy says the Act will include measures to match new demand with new supply, though the bill is not yet drafted.
 In South Australia the binding constraint is firming.
 South Australia already has the clean generation; the value a large anchor customer adds is the firming, the batteries, transmission and dispatchable capacity that a long-term contract helps finance.

-Three further conditions sit alongside it: fit-for-purpose water supply with efficient closed-loop cooling, which the strategy positions around the state’s proposed Northern Water project rather than stressed local river systems, support for grid stability with transparent reporting on energy use, and a fair share of network costs.
-Recycled-water cooling, as in AWS’s new Melbourne data centre, is one practical answer to the water question.
-The conditions track the economics behind the 2026-27 default-offer cuts: data centres are net positive for the system when they fund their own supply, pay their own connection costs, and add flexibility.
-South Australia is proposing to make that the standard for building, which is close to how the strongest operators already run.
+The strategy sets out further expectations alongside it: fit-for-purpose water supply with efficient closed-loop cooling, which it positions around the state's proposed Northern Water project rather than stressed local river systems, support for grid stability with transparent reporting on energy use, and a fair share of network costs.
+Applications must include SA Water advice on water sufficiency and a Technical Regulator certificate on power-system compliance.
+Recycled-water cooling, as in AWS's new Melbourne data centre, is one practical answer to the water question.
+The economics behind the 2026-27 default-offer cuts are the backdrop: data centres are net positive for the system when they fund their own supply, pay their own connection costs, and add flexibility.
+South Australia is promoting that as the model for building, which is close to how the strongest operators already run.

 The grid case for new firmed supply